Lmercadom/cmpt-732-galv-project/README.md

 # Similar Business Search CLI App

 An app that let's you look up similar businesses based on "categories" column in business.json data file.
-Once similar businesses are found it quickly plots them on a map for the user to view it.
+Once similar businesses are found, it quickly plots them on a map for the user to view it.
 Head to the `app` folder for more details.

 ![When you search for Pizza in Vancouver](app/sample_output.png "Demo output")